pmjones/php-styler/README.md

 ### Vertical Spacing

-PHP-Style will compress lines like this ...
+PHP-Styler will compress lines like this ...

 ```
 $foo = 'longish' . $bar